tobiasliebmann/WaveSim/README.md

 <p align="center">
 <img src=/images/beta_equation.jpg>
 </p>
-This ultimate leads to following the Courant number
+This ultimately leads to the following Courant number
 <br>
 <br>
 <p align="center">
 <img src=/images/courant_number_equation.jpg>
 </p>
-As long as this condition is fulfilled the scheme ist guaranteed to be stable.
+As long as this condition is fulfilled the scheme is guaranteed to be stable.

+## Results